wajid-yousuf/CaseStudies/README.md

 # CaseStudies
-This my brief investigation &amp; summary of popular web attacks.
+This is a brief investigation summary of BOTSV1 Website Defacement challenge.

+Disclaimer: This is for learning and educational purposes, constructive criticism is highly appreciated.